juan-carlos-trimino/fin-finance/README.md

 ---
 **Note**

-To see all environment variables supported by the app, see `//Environment variables.` in [main.go](./src/main.go).
+To see all environment variables supported by the app, see [config.go](./src/config/config.go).
 To run the app in a `K8s` environment, set the environment variable `K8S` to true.

 ---